-While the NHL continued its COVID hiatus, its trading card partner was busy finalizing details for the first half of the sport’s flagship hockey card product.
-2020-21 Upper Deck Series 1 Hockey has an approximate release date of November 18, promising a new Young Guns parallel, a mix of new and returning insert lineups and a little more color.
+2020-21 Upper Deck Series 1 Hockey released on November 18, promising a new Young Guns parallel, a mix of new and returning insert lineups and a little more color.

 2020-21 Upper Deck Series 1 Configuration and Base Set

 Each hobby box of Series 1 will once again contain 24 packs with eight cards per pack.
 On average, each box will include six Young Guns cards.

 There will also be retail packaging for places like Target and Walmart.

 The base set in 2020-21 Series 1 will include 250 cards including 198 regular cards, 49 Young Guns and three checklists.
 Hobby-exclusive parallels include Exclusives (# to 100); High Gloss (# to 10) and Clear Cut (one in every 96 packs).

 Top draft pick Alex LaFreniere has a Young Guns card in Series 1 and they’re bringing strong prices on eBay.